CHRONOLOGY-Hugo Chavez's battle for health

 * Chavez returns to Havana to begin his first cycle of radiation therapy.

-* The president cries during Roman Catholic Mass, calls on God “not to take him yet” because he has more to do for Venezuela.
+* President cries during Roman Catholic Mass, calls on God “not to take him yet” because he has more to do for Venezuela.

 * Chavez returns to Cuba for more radiation treatment, missing the Summit of the Americas in Colombia.